Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Lease payment structures are designed to provide flexibility for businesses and individuals.

-• Understanding the differences between finance and lease payment structures can help you make informed decisions about your financial commitments.
+• Understanding the differences between and lease payment structures can help you make informed decisions about your financial commitments.

 End of Term Options